alex-kuznetsov7677/Best_Bid_Ask_with_Adopted_MAE/README.md

 # Trading_strategy9

-Этот проект реализует торговую стратегию на основе тиковых данных о best-bid и best-ask. В основе стратегии алгоритм вычисления экспоненциального среднего скользящего (EMA) с переменным окном усреднения.
+This project implements a trading strategy based on tick data on best-bid and best-ask.
+The strategy is based on an algorithm for calculating the exponential moving average (EMA) with a variable averaging window.

-## Структура проекта
+## Project structure
-- strategy.py — алгоритм торговли, принимает на вход data_example.csv и создает trade_results.csv с результатами.
+- strategy.py — the trading algorithm accepts data_example.csv as input and creates trade_results.csv with the results.
-- visualization.py — строит графики по trade_results.csv, помогая анализировать стратегию.
+- visualization.py — builds charts based on trade_results.csv, helping to analyze the strategy.
-- data_example.csv — пример входных данных (тик цены best_bid и best_ask).
+- data_example.csv is an example of input data (price tick best_bid and best_ask).
-- trade_results.csv — файл с результатами работы стратегии (генерируется автоматически).
+- trade_results.csv file with the results of the strategy (generated automatically).
-- README.md — этот файл, с инструкциями по использованию проекта.
+- README.md — this file contains instructions on how to use the project.

-## Установка и запуск
+## Installation and launch
-### 1. Установка зависимостей
+### 1. Installing dependencies

-Для работы с этим кодом вам потребуется установить библиотеки pandas и matplotlib. Вы можете сделать это с помощью менеджера пакетов pip.
+To work with this code, you will need to install the pandas and matplotlib libraries.
+You can do this using the pip package manager.

-Если у вас еще не установлены эти библиотеки, выполните следующие команды в терминале:
+If you do not have these libraries installed yet, run the following commands in the terminal:

 pip install pandas matplotlib

-### 2. Запуск торговой стратегии
+###2.
+Launching a trading strategy
-Сначала запусти strategy.py, который обработает data.csv и создаст trade_results.csv:
+Start it up first strategy.py , which will process data.csv and create trade_results.csv:

 python strategy.py

-### 3. Визуализация результатов
+### 3. Visualization of results
-После работы стратегии можно построить графики, запустив visualization.py:
+After the strategy is working, you can build graphs by running visualization.py:

 python visualization.py

-## Требования
+## Requirements

 Python
 Pandas